 1. Self-preservation Instinct

-This is the drive to protect ourselves from harm and danger.
+This is the drive to protect yourself from harm and danger.

-Self-preservation instinct, in simple terms, is the innate drive towards self-preservation or the protection of oneself from harm or danger.
+Self-preservation instinct, in simple terms, is the innate drive towards self-preservation or the protection of yourself from harm or danger.

 The instinct is present in all living beings, from animals to humans, and it is a fundamental aspect of survival.